-For nights out during the colder months, these will not only look great with some selvedge, but also help prevent any slips or falls.
-I know I’ve had my share of close calls during late nights in center city Philadelphia where a sturdy pair of boots could have saved some embarrasment.
+For nights out during the colder months, these will not only look great with some selvedge jeans, but also help prevent any slips or falls.
+I know I’ve had my share of close calls during late nights in center city Philadelphia where a sturdy pair of boots could have saved some embarrassment.

 Presentation & Value For Money

 The Lopez service boots are shipped in the standard Beckett Simonon shoe box.
 Inside were the boots themselves, each individually protected within a branded dust cover.
 Also included were extra insoles, replacement laces, and a small booklet detailing Beckett’s vision and practices.